-- "Consultant" means Western Australia Building Certifiers and Assessors Pty Ltd (as trustee for Greenwood Trust) T/A Western Australia Building Certifiers and Assessors Pty Ltd, its successors and assigns or any person acting on behalf of and with the authority of Western - successors and assigns or any person acting on benail or and with the authority or western Australia Building Certifiers and Assessors Pty Ltd (as trustee for Greenwood Trust) T/A Western Australia Building Certifiers and Assessors Pty Ltd. "Client" means the person's requesting the Consultant to provide the Services as specified in any invoice, document or order, and if there more than one person requesting the Services is a reference to each person jointly and severally.
-"Services" means all Services provided by the Consultant to the Client at the Client's request from time to time, which includes the issuance of a Certificate of Construction Compliance "CCC".
+- "Consultant" means Western Australia Building Certifiers and Assessors Pty Ltd (as trustee for Greenwood Trust) T/A Western Australia Building Certifiers and Assessors Pty Ltd, its successors and assigns or any person acting on behalf of and with the authority of Western - successors and assigns or any person acting on benan or and with the authority or western Australia Building Certifiers and Assessors Pty Ltd (as trustee for Greenwood Trust) T/A Western Australia Building Certifiers and Assessors Pty Ltd. "Client" means the person/s requesting the Consultant to provide the Services as specified in any invoice, document or order, and if there more than one person requesting the Services is a reference to each person jointly and severally.
+"Services" means all Services provided by the Consultant to the Client at the Client's request from time to time, which includes the issuance of a Certificate of Construction Compliance "GCCC")

-- request from time to time, which includes the issuance of a Certificate of Construction Compiliance ("CCC").
+- request from time to time, which includes the issuance of a Certificate of Construction Compliance ("CCC").

-Documentation" means any documents, designs, drawings, details, specifications or other materials provided, utilised or created incidentally by the Consultant in the course of it conducting, or providing to the Client, any Services.
+"Documentation" means any documents, designs, drawings, details, specifications or other materials provided, utilised or created incidentally by the Consultant in the course of it conducting, or providing to the Client, any Services.

-"Proposal" means the letters or other documents prepared by the Consultant and submitted to the Client to describe the scope of Services to be provided, the personnel and equipment proposed to be utilized, and the amount or method of calculation of the Fee and reimbursable expenses.
+"Proposal" means the letters or other documents prepared by the Consultant and submitted to the Client to describe the scope of Services to be provided, the personnel and equipment proposed to be utilized, and the amount or method of calculation of the Fee and reimbursable expenses. and reimbursable expenses. - and reminurable expenses.
 "Fee" means the price payable for the Services as agreed between the Consultant and the Client in accordance with clause 5 of this contract.
+1.6 - Client in accordance with clause 5 of this contract.

-"Confidential Information" means information of a confidential nature whether oral, written or in electronic form including, but not limited to, this agreement, either party's Intellectual Property, operational information in the conduction and commercial affairs, contracts, client information and pricing details.
+"Confidential Information" means information of a confidential nature whether oral, written or in electronic form including, but not limited to, this agreement, either party's Intellectual Property, operational information, know-how, trade secrets, financial and commercial affairs, contracts, client information and pricing details.

 - The Client is taken to have exclusively accepted and is immediately bound, jointly and severally, by these terms and conditions if the Client places an order for, or accepts Services provided by the Consultant. - Services provided by the Consultant.
 These terms and conditions may only be amended with the Consultant's consent in writing and shall prevail to the extent of any inconsistency with any other document or agreement between the Client and the Consultant.
 These terms and conditions are meant to be read in conjunction with the AS 4122-2010 General Conditions of Engagement of Consultants and the Consultant's Proposal.
 If there are any inconsistencies between these documents then the terms and conditions contained therein shall prevail.
+Change in Control